 To increase security, you can define a fixed port for the connection between a URS/Custom server component and another server that is behind a firewall.

 The client-side port definition feature allows a server application to control the number of client connections, preventing the server from an excessive number of malicious requests to the same server-side port.

-For configuration instructions, see the "Client-Side Port Definition" chapter of the Genesys8.0 Security Deployment Guide.
-Table 1 on page 52 identifies which Universal Routing-specific components support this type of configuration.
+For configuration instructions, see the "Client-Side Port Definition" chapter of the Genesys Security Deployment Guide.
+Table 1 on page 58 identifies which Universal Routing-specific components support this type of configuration.

-When defining primary and backup URS Application objects, you can enter one set of client-side port data for the primary URS and a different set of client-side port data for the backup URS.
+Note: When defining primary and backup URS Application objects, you can enter one set of client-side port data for the primary URS and a different set of client-side port data for the backup URS.
 However, if/when the backup server is assigned to be primary, any existing client-side port data previously defined for the backup will be replaced by connections defined for the primary.
 After that, you can open the properties dialog box for the backup URS, click the Connections tab, define the correct client-side port data for any valid Application defined in this tab, and save the object with updated parameters.

-Setting the use_agent_capacity Option
+Setting the use\agent\capacity Option

-Note: For a definition of routing based on agent capacity rules, see page 41.
+Note: For a definition of routing based on agent capacity rules, see page 47.

-The URS Application Template sets the use_agent_capacity option to true.
-Genesys assumes that many new customers installing Universal Routing 8.0 are or will be routing both voice and non-voice interactions and will want to use agent-capacity rules (see "Routing Based on Agent Capacity" on page 41).
+The URS Application Template sets the use\agent\capacity option to true.
+Genesys assumes that many new customers installing Universal Routing 8.1 are or will be routing both voice and non-voice interactions and will want to use agent-capacity rules (see "Routing Based on Agent Capacity" on page 47).
 Routing based on agent-capacity rules has benefits in voice scenarios where agents have multiple voice DNs.
 Voice-only customers who do not define agent-capacity rules will not see behavioral differences from previous versions of Universal Routing.
-If you do not want to route based on the agent-capacity rules, set the use_agent_capacity option to false.
+If you do not want to route based on the agent-capacity rules, set the use\agent\capacity option to false.

-Viewing/changing the use_agent_capacity option
+Procedure: Viewing/changing the use\agent\capacity option

-- 1. Log into Configuration Manager as described on page 183.
+- 1. Log into Configuration Manager as described on page 189.

 - 2. Select the Tenant or Environment.

 - 3. Open the URS Application object.

-- 4. Select the Options tab (see Figure 80 on page 200).
+- 4. Select the Options tab.

 - 5. Select the default section.

-- 6. Double-click use_agent_capacity.
+- 6. Double-click use\agent\capacity.

-- 7. In the resulting Edit Option dialog box, keep the default Option Value of true or change to false.

-- 8. Click 0K to save.
+- 7. In the resulting Edit Option dialog box, keep the default Option Value of true or change to false. - 8.
+Click OK to save.